This document outlines the principles and framework for probation and promotion within the Education and Research Job Family.

 Submit this form to request exemption from academic probation.

-Understand the various routes of academic promotion open to staff.
+Understand the various routes of academic promotion open to E&R staff.

-Complete the application form to apply for promotion/translation to Senior Lecturer, Senior Research Fellow, Senior Teaching Fellow and Reader.
+Complete the application form to apply for promotion/translation to Senior Lecturer, Senior Research Fellow, Senior Lecturer (Teaching) and Reader.

 A summary of what may be used as direct evidence for some of the teaching elements within the University's promotion criteria if you hold a HEA Fellowship.